jpmorganchase/anu/docs/guide/getting_started.md

 import * as anu from '@jpmorganchase/anu';
 ```

-You can now call anu methods as such
+You can now call Anu methods as such

 ```js
 //shape, name, options, data, scene